-Watt Watchers of Texas was established in 1985 as a program designed to help schools save money by saving energy.
-In the early years Watt Watchers primarily focused on the Student Patrol Program, where students would walk through the hallways of their school in groups looking out for signs of wasted energy (such as lights left on in unoccupied rooms).
+Watt Watchers of Texas was established in 1985 to help schools save money by saving energy.
+In the early years, Watt Watchers primarily focused on the Student Patrol Program, where students would walk through the hallways of their school in groups looking out for signs of wasted energy (such as lights left on in unoccupied rooms.)
 To help the school improve, the Student Patrols would then give a “ticket” reminding those who left lights on to switch them off next time.
 This process gave students a sense of responsibility and ownership of their school, and a special power to make a difference in the environment.

 Today, young people are very aware of environmental problems around the world.
-A study conducted by NPR that surveyed 10,000 people between the ages of 16 and 25 in 10 different countries discovered that the majority of the people spoken to were incredibly worried about the environment and believed that the world's governments are not doing enough to combat climate change.
-These attitudes have only become more widespread over time.
-But programs like Watt Watchers can help; through hands-on activities and lessons, educators and parents are able to provide an outlet where students can actively create green habits and help reduce the stress environmental change can cause.
-As Kelsey recollects, “my fourth-grade self saw these behaviors as small steps towards saving the world from climate change - a global issue which terrified little anxious me.”
+An that surveyed 10,000 people between the ages of 16 and 25 in 10 different countries discovered that the majority of the participants were incredibly worried about the environment and believed that the world's governments are not doing enough to combat climate change.
+These attitudes have only become more widespread over time, but programs like Watt Watchers can help.
+Through hands-on activities and lessons, educators and parents are able to provide an outlet where students can actively create green habits and help reduce the stress environmental change can cause.
+As Richardson recollects, “my fourth-grade self saw these behaviors as small steps towards saving the world from climate change, a global issue which terrified little anxious me.”

-In May 2021 she earned her bachelor's degree in Chemical Engineering and a certificate in Environment and Sustainability.
-Now, she is continuing her hard work and dedication at University of California, Santa Barbara pursuing a Ph.D. in Chemical Engineering.
+In May 2021 Richardson earned her bachelor's degree in chemical engineering and a certificate in environment and sustainability.
+She is now pursuing a Ph.D. in chemical engineering at The University of California, Santa Barbara.

 October is one of the most memorable months of the year.
 We get to feel the Fall weather settle in and with Halloween just around the corner, there are plenty of reasons to be excited.
 But there is more than just pumpkin spice and spooky decorations that make October special.
 Declared by President George Bush in 1991, October is also Energy Awareness Month!
 Energy is one of the most influential components that contributes to the functionality of our modern day lives.
 We use energy to produce food, clothes, transportation and much more.
 Over the years, energy pioneers such as Nikoli Tesla and Benjamin Franklin made giant technological breakthroughs, leading to innovating inventions we take for granted every day.
 As technology has continued to advance over the years, our easy and seemingly unlimited access to electricity, water and food has made us forget the important steps needed to make the energy we use every day readily available.